uimataso/my-site-content/blog/2025-11-08-fix-bash-prompt-appearing-on-same-line-as-output.md

 PS1='$(printf "%$((COLUMNS-1))s\r")'$PS1
 ```

 This similar to how zsh handle this issue.
-It works by placing `COLUMNS - 1` spaces.
+It works by placing `COLUMNS - 1` spaces,
+which guarantees that the prompt is pushed to the next line,
+and followed by a [carriage return `\r`](https://en.wikipedia.org/wiki/Carriage_return) which moves the cursor back to the beginning,
+then draw the prompt.

 This is the solution I found online.

 It works, but it comes with the same resizing issue as zsh, and worse, because bash doesn’t handle it as gracefully.